 - Combat the mysterious threat with melee and ranged weapons.

-- An impressive story to follow.
+- An impressive story to follow throughout the town.

 - Look after your car and York otherwise your performance will suffer.